BPC-157HealingPeptidesResearch

 • Drug interactions: Not characterised.
 Potential interactions with NSAIDs, anticoagulants, or immunosuppressants are speculative.

 The honest summary: BPC-157 has the cleanest preclinical safety profile of any major research peptide.
-Human safety data is too limited to extrapolate beyond "no acute adverse events at high IV doses in two people."
-For anyone considering a research protocol, this gap should inform the risk calculus.
+Human safety data is too thin to extrapolate beyond "no acute adverse events at high IV doses in two people."
+Anyone considering a research protocol should let that gap inform the risk calculus.

 How BPC-157 Compares to Other Healing Peptides